Introduction to Building Concrete Steps on a Slope

 What maintenance is required for concrete steps after construction?

-Yes, if you regularly clean the steps and apply a sealant every few years, you can extend their lifespan and maintain their appearance.
+Regularly cleaning the steps and applying a sealant every few years will help extend their lifespan and keep them looking good.